romz-pl/yumbo/doc/yumbo.md

 ## :green[Source code]
-Yumbo is implemented in Python.
-The source code is available in the GitHub repository as **open source** under the MIT license [Yumbo](https://github.com/romz-pl/yambo/).
+[Yumbo](https://github.com/romz-pl/yambo/) is implemented in Python.
+The source code is available in the GitHub repository as :blue[**open source**] under the MIT license.